-Here, we'll get some more insight into what psychological pricing is, some information about some of the most prevalent ways it's employed, and the advantages and disadvantages of leveraging it.
+Here, we'll get more insight into psychological pricing, the most prevalent ways it's employed, and the advantages and disadvantages of leveraging it.

 What is psychological pricing?

-There's a diverse array of psychological pricing strategies.
-Different methods are bound to suit certain companies better than others, and your business stands to gain a lot from finding one that's in keeping with your products and promotional preferences.
+There are many different methods made to suit various companies better than others.
+Your business can benefit greatly from finding one that fits your products and promotional preferences.
 So it's well worth understanding how some of these methods work.

-Bracketing is a psychological pricing strategy meant to sway a buyer into choosing an option at a specific price.
-With this strategy, you have multiple products with different attributes available at varying price points.
-But of all those options, there's a single product you want most buyers to choose, and the other prices will sway prospective buyers into the "right" choice.
+Bracketing is a psychological pricing strategy that convinces buyers to choose an option at a specific price.
+This strategy supports businesses that sell products with different attributes and price points.
+Of all those options, there's a single product you want most buyers to choose, and the other prices will sway prospective buyers into the "right" choice.

 To lead buyers to your preferred product, you offer three choices — a lower-quality option, your preferred median option, and a premium option.
 The key here is to offer your lower option at a bargain and premium option at a significantly higher price point.

 You're looking to make the standard option as appealing as possible.
-The lite option has fewer features than the standard model, and the pro option isn't of considerably higher-quality than the tier below it.
+The lite option has fewer features than the standard model, and the pro option doesn't offer a considerably different experience than the tier below it.

-For this strategy, you'd price the lite option slightly lower than the standard, and you'd price the Pro model considerably higher than its median counterpart.
-The idea is that consumers won't see the lower quality option as a considerable bargain and will see the higher-priced option as having frivolous features that aren't necessarily worth the higher price tag.
+For this strategy, you'd price the lite option slightly lower than the standard and the Pro model considerably higher than its median counterpart.
+The idea is that customers won't see the lower-quality option as a considerable bargain and will see the higher-priced option as having frivolous features that aren't necessarily worth the higher price tag.

 By bracketing your standard option, you're creating the impression that it's the most sensible, valuable choice.

-There's a reason gas and retail prices typically aren't listed as even numbers.
-Charm pricing is one of the most prominent psychological pricing strategies employed by businesses, and for good reason — it's easy to do and incredibly effective.
+Charm pricing is one of the most prominent psychological pricing strategies businesses employ — it's easy to do and incredibly effective.

-Decoy pricing relies on the fact that consumers generally change preferences between two options when given a third option that asymmetrically supports one of the initial two.
-That sentence was a bit of a mouthful, but it's easy to understand once you see it in practice.
+Decoy pricing relies on changing customer preferences between two options when given a similar third option.
+It may seem confusing, but it's easy to understand once you see it in practice.

-Let's say there are two size options for buckets of popcorn at a movie theater — a small option for $3 and a large option for $7.
+Let's say there are two size options for popcorn buckets at a movie theater — a small option for $3 and a large option for $7.

-In all likelihood, a disproportionate amount of consumers will favor the small option because it clearly appears to be the better deal.
-But if you were to introduce a medium option for $6.50, the $7 suddenly seems more valuable — consumers will choose the large bucket because they think they're getting a substantial upgrade for just $0.50.
+A disproportionate number of customers will favor the small option because it's the better deal.
+But if you were to introduce a medium option for $6.50, the $7 would suddenly seem more valuable.
+Customers will choose the large bucket because they think they're getting a substantial upgrade for just $0.50.

 In this case, the medium option would be considered a "decoy."
 The objective in this scenario was to sell as many large popcorn tubs as possible.
-The medium option itself was virtually irrelevant in this context.
-Its sole purpose was to frame the large popcorn tub as being more reasonably-priced than it actually was.
+The medium option's sole purpose was to frame the large popcorn tub as being more reasonably priced than it was.

-Innumeracy is a strategy often employed in retail.
-Say you're offered two deals.
+Say you're looking at two deals.
 One says, "Buy one get one free," the other says, "Two items 50% off."
 Which of the two sounds better to you?
-If you're like most consumers, you'd probably say the first — even though both pose the same value.
+If you're like most customers, you'd probably say the first — even though both pose the same value.

-This trend is the basis for a psychological pricing strategy known as innumeracy.
-It plays on consumers' lack of motivation, inclination, and ability to apply fundamental math principles in everyday life.
+The innumeracy pricing strategy plays on customers' lack of motivation, inclination, and ability to apply fundamental math principles in everyday life.

 Taking fractions and percentages out of the promotion of flash sales, general discounts, and other deals is a straightforward, effective psychological pricing strategy that businesses should always consider employing.